IFIF is made up of national and regional feed associations, feed related organizations and corporate members from around

 Joel G. Newman, President and CEO of the American Feed Industry Association (AFIA), led the Federation as Chairman for 2016-2017 and under his leadership IFIF held a successful 5th Global Feed & Food Congress, strengthened the IFRM meetings and commenced the next phase of the important work in the LEAP partnership, while strengthening engagement with IFIF partners and international organisations.
 Mr. Newman continues to bring his dedication, value and expertise to the Federation at the highest levels since joining the IFIF Board of Directors more than a decade ago.

-IFIF’s Chairman for 2018-2019 is Dr. Daniel Bercovici, who served two consecutive terms and was recognised by the IFIF Board of Directors for his outstanding leadership.
+IFIF’s Chairman for 2020-2021 is Dr. Daniel Bercovici, who served two consecutive terms and was recognised by the IFIF Board of Directors for his outstanding leadership.
 He was unanimously re-elected for a second term of office at IFIF’s 32nd Annual General Assembly held at FAO Headquarters in Rome on 04 October 2019.
 Delegates recognized Dr. Bercovici’s successful leadership since 2018 under which IFIF experienced strong growth in strategic projects and deeper relationships with international stakeholders while attracting a range of new members from across the globe.
 Dr. Bercovici was first elected Chairman at IFIF’s 30th Annual General Assembly held at FAO Headquarters in Rome on 06 October 2017.
-Dr. Bercovici previously served as Chair of IFIF’s Sustainability Steering Group and as Chair of IFIF’s feed safety Capacity Development Programme, as well as a Member of the IFIF Board of Directors since 2008.
+He previously served as Chair of IFIF’s Sustainability Steering Group and as Chair of IFIF’s feed safety Capacity Development Programme, as well as a Member of the IFIF Board of Directors since 2008.
 He has more than three decades of diverse executive experience with the Ajinomoto Group including in Brazil, Europe, Mexico and North America and brings his experience both with IFIF as well as international feed industry matters to the role of IFIF Chairman.